sindresorhus/got/readme.md

 Query string that will be added to the request URL.
 This will override the query string in `url`.

-If you need to pass in an array, you can do it with a `URLSearchParams` instance:
+If you need to pass in an array, you can do it using a `URLSearchParams` instance:

 ```js
 const got = require('got');